TeamNexile/jk-workshop-docs/level-making/props/merchants.md

 grand_parent: Level Making
 parent: Props
 nav_order: 4
-last_modified_date: 2023-02-28 15:29
+last_modified_date: 2023-03-24 13:32
 ---

 # Merchant
 {: .no_toc }

-extension of the normal NPCs, that can also barter items!
+extensions to normal NPCs.
+They can also barter items.
 {: .fs-6 .fw-300 }

 ## Table of contents